react-navigation/react-navigation.github.io/versioned_docs/version-8.x/icons.md

 SF Symbols is a library of over 6,900 symbols designed to integrate well with the San Francisco system font on Apple platforms.
 It comes included with iOS and other Apple platforms.

-Options such as `tabBarIcon` and `headerBackIcon` accept an object with `type: 'sfSymbol'` and a `name` property to specify the SF Symbol to use:
+Where SF Symbols are supported, icon options and props accept an object with `type: 'sfSymbol'` and a `name` property to specify the SF Symbol to use:

 ```js
 tabBarIcon: {